scherian03033/AutoBackup/Notes.md

 		* when L0 exists and L1 doesn't exist - P: created L1, log
 		* when L0 exists and L1 exists - P: saved snar, new L1, saved log
 	* L2
-		* when L1 doesn't exist
+		* when L1 snar doesn't exist - P: declared error, saved log
+		* when L1 snar exists, tar no - P: declared error, saved log
-		* when L1 exists and L2 doesn't exist
+		* when L1 exists and L2 doesn't exist - P: created L2, log
-		* when L1 exists and L2 exists
+		* when L1 exists and L2 exists - P: saved snar, new L2, saved log
+4. Auto backup of NetSanjay
+	* when no backup exists - P: created L0 backup, log
+	* when L0 exists
+		* no change - P: detected no change, made backup, log
+		* changes - P: made L1 backup, log
+	* when L0 and L1 exist
+		* and L0 is the correct next level - P
+		* and L2 is the correct next level - P
+	* when L0, L1 and L2 exist
+		* and L0 is the correct next level - P
+		* and L1 is the correct next level - P
+		* and L2 is the correct next level - P
+5. Backup of all source directories - auto (variants should be covered by above) [made same changes to NetSanjay, NetRecordings] - P, backed up when appropriate, skipped when appropriate, chose sizes correctly.

 ## Test Status
 1. Test creation of L0, L1, L2 backup sets.